Limit Omaha8 (PLO8) is a very different animal from its two closest relatives,

 Money goes to money in big bet poker.

-small amounts of chips require somewhat different approaches -- although obviously some of the concepts apply no matter what the format.)
+only have relatively small amounts of chips require somewhat different approaches -- although obviously some of the concepts apply no matter what the format.)

 The most important reason PLO8 games exist as much as they do online is: a high percentage of online poker players drastically overestimate their